Places to visit

 Raekoja plats – Picturesque Town Hall Square has been the undisputed hub of Old Town for the last eight centuries.
 Surrounded by elaborate merchant houses and, in summer, packed with café tables, it’s a natural magnet for tourists.

 Town Hall Pharmacy

-Seaplane harbour-The unforgettable Seaplane Harbour is home to a super-modern maritime and military museum, complete with historic ships to tour.
+Seaplane harbour – The unforgettable Seaplane Harbor is home to a super-modern maritime and military museum, complete with historic ships to tour.

 Tallinn Town Wall

-The mysterious Bastion passages, dating back to the 17th to 18th centuries, run beneath Toompea and are an integral part of the city’s defence system together with the town wall and its towers.
+The mysterious Bastion passages, dating back to the 17th to 18th centuries, run beneath Toompea and are an integral part of the city’s defense system together with the town wall and its towers.

 Estonian History Museum

 Films and hands-on displays at this extensive museum show how Estonian-dwellers lived, fought and survived through 11,000 years.
 The museum covers Estonia’s history from prehistoric times’ right up to the end of the 20th century.

 Travel back to the rural Estonia in this vast, living museum filled with recreated, 18-20th century villages.
 The forested park comprises numerous thatched farm buildings as well as historic windmills, a wooden chapel and a village school.
 Staff is period costume demonstrate how people lived and worked in times past.

 Vabamu focuses on personal narratives about crimes against humanity to help us better appreciate justice and freedom.
 The museum explores Estonia’s recent history, occupations, freedom and the individual stories behind them.